mrblomblo/yt-dlp-usage-script/README.md

 * vargs:--embed-chapters
 * margs:

 The first three are for the codecs the script uses when downloading the content.
-The last three are extra args for YT-DLP to use when downloading the content.
+The last three are extra args for YT-DLP to use when downloading the content. *reschooser* allows you to manually select the resolution of the downloaded video.

 Please only change these if you know what you are doing!
 I cannot guarantee that I will be able to give support if something goes wrong and you've changed these.

+**Tip:** *Change the changed vars and args back to their default values and see if the issue persists!*

 I will **NOT** give support to you if you have changed anything in *run.bat* or *update.bat*, or if you are using another person's version of my script(s).

 ### Troubleshooting
-If you're having problems; please [check the wiki](https://github.com/mrblomblo/yt-dlp-usage-script/wiki/Troubleshooting)!
+If you're having problems; please [check the wiki](https://github.com/mrblomblo/yt-dlp-usage-script/wiki/Troubleshooting) before creating an issue or writing a comment on the tutorial video!

 ## Updates
 If you want to easily download updates, you can use [update.bat](https://github.com/mrblomblo/yt-dlp-usage-script/releases/latest/download/update.bat).

+To use it; download it and place it in the **EXE** folder.
 When you use launch it, you'll see a menu which allows you to choose what you want to update.
 As of now, the available choices are:
 * YT-dlp
 * run.bat
-* VARS.txt (overwrites your args & choices)
+* VARS.txt (overwrites your args & choices, but creates a backup)
 * update.bat (itself)

 It features error checks and dependency checks just like *run.bat*, as well as warnings for updating *VARS.txt* and itself in order to make it as easy as possible to use!
 I also made it so that it creates a backup of *VARS.txt* when you choose to update it, since it overwrites it during the update process!

-Keep in mind that it isn't guaranteed that an update has been released, so use it sparingly.
+Keep in mind that it isn't guaranteed that an update has been released, so use it sparingly in order to lessen the load on the file hosts.

 ## Why did I create this?
 When I first started using YT-DLP, I found it a bit cumbersome, as manually entering all the details every time I wanted to use it was annoying and time-consuming.